jakeharding/django-jasmine/README.rst

 Versions
 ========

-The Pypi django-jasmine version 0.3 includes:
+The Pypi django-jasmine version 0.3.1 includes:

 * jasmine 1.1.0.rc1
 * jasmine-jquery 1.3.1

+since django-jasmine==0.3.1, it'll also insure that Django>=1.3 is installed, otherwise will install it as a dependency

 license